cloudbees-core-cd-workshop/workshop-exercises/exercises/artifacts-parallel-sequential-cb-core.md

 ## Pipeline Shared Libraries

-You will fork an existing Pipeline Shared Library GitHub repository for this exercise from https://github.com/cloudbees-cd-acceleration-workshop/pipeline-library into the GitHub Organization you created in **[Setup - Create a GitHub Organization](./Setup.md#create-a-github-organization)**.
+For this exercise, you will fork an existing Pipeline Shared Library GitHub repository for this exercise from https://github.com/cloudbees-cd-acceleration-workshop/pipeline-library into the GitHub Organization you created in **[Setup - Create a GitHub Organization](./Setup.md#create-a-github-organization)**.

 Once you have forked the ***pipeline-library*** repository into your GitHub Organization you will need to configure it as a Pipeline Shared Library for your Team Master.
 Pipeline Shared Libraries may be configured at the Jenkins Master level or the Jenkins folder level.
 The GitHub Oranization project that you created earlier is actually a special type of folder, so we will add the configuration for ***pipeline-library*** to that folder.